Chilet-Okeke/aws_deployment/readme.md

+# READ ME
+This Readme file covers the AWS full-stack application deployment session with Chilet Okeke.

+Session notes and documentation of steps taken during the session will be included.
+Future updates may be implemented if necessary.

 # Brief introduction of terms

 * VPC - virtual private cloud.
 VPC is a network created for your project or organization in aws.
 VPC will handle the network requirements e.g subnets and ip addresses for your resources.